Francesco Paolo Frontini

 One of Frontini's chief interests was popular music and song, and he compiled the first collection of Sicilian folk songs in Italy; fifty pieces from this collection were published by Casa Ricordi in 1882; a second collection, titled Natale siciliano, was published in 1893 by De Marchi of Milan.

 Frontini died in the city of his birth in 1939.

-This article is based on a translation of the corresponding article in the Italian Wikipedia.